About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 Beyond this creek crossing, the Santa Paula Canyon Trail then resembled more of a back-to-Nature path as it would follow Santa Paula Creek for the next 0.3-mile before reaching another man-made contraption.

-Beyond this contraption, the signs continued to keep me on the right path as the trail then meandered through a more wide open part of Santa Paula Canyon for the next 3/4-mile.
+Beyond this contraption, the signs continued to keep me on the correct path as the trail then meandered through a more wide open part of Santa Paula Canyon for the next 3/4-mile.

 This dry stretch was noticeably more sun-exposed and warm on the morning of my hike, so I could imagine how much more draining it would be on hotter days later in the year.

-Anyways, the canyon would then start to narrow again as the trail encountered the fifth stream crossing.
+Anyways, after this dry, sun-exposed stretch, the canyon would then start to narrow again as the trail encountered the fifth stream crossing, which was signposted.

 Beyond this crossing, the trail would then follow the eastern side of Santa Paula Creek for about the next 1/4-mile before the official trail would then start to veer to the right away from the creek.